Joyce Bulifant: Guest appearances

 She played an intended murder victim in a 1961 episode of Boris Karloff's Thriller (episode: "An Attractive Family").

 She starred opposite her future husband, Roger Perry, in a 1962 pilot for General Electric Theater called "The First Hundred Years" and with Eva Le Galliene in The Play of the Week's Thérèse Raquin.
-She played Jenny Logan, the incorruptible wife of Tom Logan, played by Frank Aletter, both of whom were being tempted by Mr. Lucifer, played by Fred Astaire, and Mr. Lucifer's assistant, Iris Hecate, played by Elizabeth Montgomery, in "Mr. Lucifer," a 1962 episode of Alcoa Presents.
+She played Jenny Logan, the incorruptible wife of Tom Logan, played by Frank Aletter, both of whom were being tempted by Mr. Lucifer, played by Fred Astaire, and Mr. Lucifer's assistant, Iris Hecate, played by Elizabeth Montgomery, in "Mr. Lucifer", a 1962 episode of Alcoa Presents.

-She played innocent defendant Nancy Banks in the Perry Mason 1964 episode "The Case of the Ice-Cold Hands," the second of two appearances on that show.
+She played innocent defendant Nancy Banks in the Perry Mason 1964 episode "The Case of the Ice-Cold Hands", the second of two appearances on that show.

 She played Miriam Willoughby on Flo and David Spade's mother on Just Shoot Me!

-From 1994 to 1997, she played Emily Wallace, the mother of her real-life son John Asher, in Weird Science.
+From 1994 to 1997, she played Emily Wallace, the mother of her real-life son John Asher's character in Weird Science.